poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

 ```

 ## `Startup.cs` setup
-For these step, we'll need to tell the compiler that we'll be using EF Core's services, adding these lines to the `ConfigureServices` method:
+For this step, we'll need to tell the compiler that we'll be using EF Core's services, adding these lines to the `ConfigureServices` method:

 ```cs
 public void ConfigureServices(IServiceCollection services)